KattsonBastos/rossmann_sales_prediction/README.md

 * **Step 9: Translating and Interpreting the Error**

 #### Phase 6: Deployment
 Create the model and evaluate it is not usually the end of the project.
-The results have to be deliver or presented to the stakeholders.
+The results have to be delivered or presented to the stakeholders.
 So, that's what this phase is about.

 * **Step 10: Deploying the Machine Learning Model to Production: a telegram bot**